 Signs and Symptoms of Impending Gallbladder Rupture

-However, while the statistics are very low, the possibility of rupture is real, and being on the lookout for signs and symptoms of impending gallbladder rupture can allay some fears.
+However, while the probability is very low, the possibility of rupture is real, and being on the lookout for signs and symptoms of impending gallbladder rupture can allay some fears.
 Ruptures occurring from injuries are unavoidable, but you can watch for signs of cholecystitis (inflammation of the gallbladder).
-If the pain of a gallbladder attack lasts for 6 or more hours, and if there are chills or fever, seek medical attention where they can order imaging to get a better look at what’s going on.
+If the pain of a gallbladder attack lasts for six or more hours, and if there are chills or fever, seek medical attention where they can order imaging to get a better look at what’s going on.

-The majority of reported cases with gallbladder rupture or perforation are due to acute cholecystitis.
+Most reported cases with gallbladder rupture or perforation are due to acute cholecystitis.
 Statistics show that between 1-4% of patients with acute gallbladder inflammation may experience a rupture of the gallbladder.
 The risk is much higher for those with acalculous cholecystitis, also known as gallbladder inflammation without the presence of gallstones.
-In all these cases, the gallbladder body or fundus is the most common site of perforation since it is the part with the least blood supply.
+In all these cases, the gallbladder body or fundus is the most common perforation site since it is the part with the least blood supply.

 Classifications of Gallbladder Perforations